bartificer/programming-by-stealth/docs/pbs91.md

 ### Replacing Patterns within Strings with `.replace()`

-The final function I want to highlight from the `String` class is `.replace()`.
+The next function I want to highlight from the `String` class is `.replace()`.
 This function can accept an RE object as the first argument.
 Depending on whether or not the passed RE has the global flag set, either the first occurrence of the pattern or the second will be replaced by the replacement string passed as the second argument.

 The replacement string can include a number of special values based on the regular expression.
 You can include the entire match in the replacement string with `$&` and the matched capture groups with `$1`, `$2` etc..
 Because the `$` character has a meaning within the replacement string you need to use `$$` to represent an actual dollar character.